 Education and training of human capital, the constant and fair evaluation in all levels as well as dedication to the values of the Group - "Integrity", "Respect" and "Efficiency" - continue to compose major comparative advantages through which the Group aims to achieve its goals.

-8. Fourlis Group - Major Threats & Uncertainties
+8. Major Threats & Uncertainties for the Group

 a) Financial Risk Management